pytmg/cli/Documentation.md

 ## What is CLI?

-Essentially, CLI is a framework that's designed to help you create TUI frameworks.
+Essentially, CLI is a framework that's designed to help you create Text-based User Interface (TUI) menus.

 Yes, I know I used the wrong name, I can't be asked changing it.